 Approximately one in every 700 infants is born with a congenital upper extremity abnormality.
 In addition, birth injury, cerebral palsy and trauma cause upper limb problems in countless other children.

 Because no single surgeon can provide all of the necessary expertise to manage many complex problems, a team of surgical and rehabilitation specialists tailors an individualized treatment program for each child.
-State-of-the-art diagnostic and rehabilitation services are provided by a variety of highly skilled experts at Miami Children's Hospital.
-This collaborative effort makes the Miami Children's Hospital Pediatric Upper Extremity Program unique.
+State-of-the-art diagnostic and rehabilitation services are provided by a variety of highly skilled experts at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+This collaborative effort makes the Nicklaus Children's Hospital, formerly Miami Children's Hospital, Pediatric Upper Extremity Program unique.
 Furthermore, each patient's care is overseen by the surgical director and a clinical coordinator, who work closely with the family to help them understand and select the best treatment options for their child.

 A large number of medical specialists have been integrated into the program to ensure that the total needs of each child are met.